irythmgarg/Leetcode-101.-Symmetric-Tree/README.md

 |------------------|------------------|------------------|
 | Symmetry Check 🧩 | O(n)             | O(h)             |

 - **n** = number of nodes in the tree
 - **h** = height of the tree (space due to recursion stack)

 ---

 ## 🧑‍💻 Author

-**Crafted by:** [@You] 💡
+**👨‍🎓 Ridham Garg**
+🎓 *Thapar Institute of Engineering and Technology, Patiala*
-🔹 Certified by **IBM in AI**
+🔹 Certified by **IBM in Artificial Intelligence**
-🔹 Passionate about intelligent systems 🤖
+🔹 Builder of smart systems like crack detection from images 🧱📷
-🔹 Creator of image-based crack detection, smart medicine resale platform, and more! 💊📸
+🔹 Creator of a medicine resale platform with real-world impact 💊📦
+🔹 Explorer of efficient algorithms and elegant code 🧠💻

 ---

 ## ❤️ Why You'll Love It

 - ✅ Clean recursive logic
 - 💡 Intuitive mirror-checking strategy
 - ⚙️ Efficient use of space & time
-- 🧠 Great for practicing tree-based recursion
+- 🧠 Great for mastering tree-based recursion

 ---

 > 🧠 _Symmetry isn't just beauty in trees—it's elegance in logic._